 Repaying the loan establishes a credit reference which may be built upon in obtaining credit from other sources.
 Failure to repay the Perkins Loan may seriously impair your future borrowing ability.

 The purpose of the exit interview and this booklet is to inform you of your rights and responsibilities as a borrower under the Perkins Loan program.
-It is hoped that this booklet will help answer your questions regarding repayment responsibilities.Sarah Bauder
+It is hoped that this booklet will help answer your questions regarding repayment responsibilities.Barbara Gill

-The University has contracted with Campus Partners to service your Perkins loan after you leave school.
-While the University will still maintain your Perkins loan, Campus Partners will be responsible for sending you billing statements, receiving and processing your payments, reviewing and processing deferment and cancellation forms, and addressing all of your other customer service needs.
+The University of Maryland has contracted with Heartland ECSI to service your Perkins loan after you leave school.
+While the University will still maintain your Perkins loan, Heartland ECSI will be responsible for sending you billing statements, receiving and processing your payments, reviewing and processing deferment and cancellation forms, and addressing all of your other customer service needs.

-Campus Partners' Automated Response System is available Monday-Sunday from 6:00 a.m. to 10:00 p.m.
-EST to provide you with basic loan information.
-In addition, borrower service representatives are available to assist you Monday-Friday 8:00 a.m. to 8:00 p.m.
-EST. Their toll free telephone number is 1-800-334-8609.
-You may also access Campus Partners' website at www.campuspartners.com, where you can obtain instructions on using Campus Partners' borrower services, obtain and review the various types of deferments available to Perkins loan borrowers, and download a host of borrower forms for your use.
+Borrower service representatives are available to assist you Monday-Friday 7:30 a.m. to 8:00 p.m.
+EST. The toll free telephone number is 1-888-549-3274.
+You may also send inquiries to email@example.com or access the Heartland ECSI website at www.heartlandecsi.com, where you can obtain instructions on using Heartland ECSI's borrower services, obtain and review the various types of deferments available to Perkins loan borrowers, and download a host of borrower forms for your use.

-Among the features offered by Campus Partners is the Automatic Direct Draft Option, permitting the automatic withdrawal of your loan payment from your checking account.
+Among the features offered by Heartland ECSI is the Automatic Direct Draft Option, permitting the automatic withdrawal of your loan payment from your checking account.

 Payments, forms, and correspondence should be mailed to:

-Regardless of your reason for leaving the University, as a recipient of a Federal Perkins Loan you are required to attend an exit interview.
-At the exit interview, your rights and responsibilities as a borrower are discussed along with your repayment schedules, terms of payment, billing procedures, interest charges, etc. It is at this time, too, that you will be presented with summary information on all loans you have received from the University of Maryland (including the amount and date on which your first payment will be due).
+Regardless of your reason for leaving the university, as a recipient of a Federal Perkins Loan you are required to attend an exit interview.
+At the exit interview, your rights and responsibilities as a borrower are discussed along with your repayment schedules, terms of payment, billing procedures, interest charges, etc. It is at this time, too, that you will be presented with summary information on all loans you have received from the university (including the amount and date on which your first payment will be due).

 Exit interview attendance is essential in that during the session you will have an opportunity to ask questions about your loan(s), your eligibility for deferment or cancellation benefits, and your obligation to pay back your loan now that you are no longer in school.
 Although the above areas are discussed in this booklet, there may be special conditions that apply to you which require further clarification.